Mission Foods

 How many accounts does the route have and where is the warehouse located?

-This route has 13 accounts that include popular grocery stores and restaurants.
+This route has 7 accounts that include grocery stores and variety stores.
 The location of the accounts and the warehouse will be disclosed upon execution of an NDA.

 How long has the seller owned the route?